libra-net/librawks/README.md

 * `git clone git@github.com:libra-net/librawks.git`

-(Assuming that you have your provite key configured for Github access)
+(Assuming that you have your private key configured for Github access)

 ### Synchronize the workspace